 After Labor Day, I can feel and see the slowing of photosynthesis as plants wind down their season.
 September’s silent song drives me to do things fast, before the frosts of fall.
-Here are some September gardening tips.
+Here are some key gardening tasks to do this month!

-If you can dig a 6-inch-deep hole, you can plant.
-Last year, I found tulips bulbs I forgot to plant and was able to get them in the ground after Christmas, despite a foot of snow.
+If you can dig a 6-inch-deep hole, you can plant bulbs!
+Last year, I found tulips bulbs I forgot to plant and was able to get them in the ground even after Christmas, despite a foot of snow.
 They bloomed this spring.

 Are you thinking about planting shrubs or trees?
-Here in Illinois fall season planting is September through mid-October.
+Here in Illinois, fall planting is September through mid-October.
 Wherever you live, wait until the temperatures are moderate to cool because it’s easier on the plants so there is less chance for the trees to be stressed by extreme heat.
 When the air temperatures are cooler than the soil, new root growth is encouraged without new top growth.
 The result is a stronger, better developed root system for the next spring when the plant begins to grow.
-Mulching with wood chips helps retain the soil’s required moisture.
+Mulching with wood chips helps to retain the soil’s required moisture.

 Here are a few tree-planting factors to consider: